hosh-shell/hosh/README.md

 ## Requirements

-JDK8 for build, JRE8 to run
+JDK8 for build, JRE10 to run.

 ## Build